brendt/stitcher.io/src/content/blog/2020-03-04-event-driven-php.md

 This fast request/response cycle is of course one of the things that made PHP great: you never had to worry about leaking state or keeping everything in sync: when a request comes in, a clean PHP process is started, and your application boots from 0.
 After the response is sent, the application gets completely destroyed.

 I'm not proposing we ditch this battle-tested technique altogether; the fast request/response cycle is actually a critical part of the architecture I'll be describing.
-On the other hand: always booting the whole application from scratch has its downsides.
+On the other hand, always booting the whole application from scratch has its downsides.

 In the architecture I'm describing, an application is split into two parts: one part is a regular PHP app, accepting HTTP requests and generating responses; while the other part is a behind-the-scenes backend server that's always running.
 A server that always has the whole application state loaded in memory, which allows the clients — our regular PHP apps — to connect with it, read data and store events.